-Class 1 items are divided into six subdivisions that describes the potential hazard posed by the explosive.
+Class 1 items are divided into six subdivisions that describe the potential hazard posed by the explosive.
 They cover substances that have an explosion hazard, explosions that may project fragments and firebrands, and fire hazards.
 The movement of class 1 materials is tightly regulated.

-Class 3 comprises liquids or mixtures of liquids that having a flash point of not more than 60 °C (140 °F), or any material in a liquid phase with a flash point at or above 37.8 °C (100 °F) that is intentionally heated and offered for transportation or transported at or above its flash point in a bulk packaging.
-The flash point is the minimum temperature at which a liquid gives off vapor within a test vessel in sufficient concentration to form an ignitable mixture with air near the surface of the liquid.
+Class 3 comprises liquids or mixtures of liquids that have a flash point of not more than 60 °C (140 °F), or any material in a liquid phase with a flash point at or above 37.8 °C (100 °F) that is intentionally heated and offered for transportation or transported at or above its flash point in bulk packaging.
+The flash point is the minimum temperature at which a liquid gives off vapour within a test vessel in sufficient concentration to form an ignitable mixture with air near the surface of the liquid.

-Flammable solids are any materials in the solid phase of matter that can readily undergo combustion in the presence of a source of ignition under standard circumstances, i.e. without: Flammable solids are divided into three subdivisions that include highly flammable solids, solids that are likely to spontaneously and substances that, if they come into contact with water, emit flammable gases.
+Flammable solids are any materials in the solid phase of matter that can readily undergo combustion in the presence of a source of ignition under standard circumstances, i.e. without Flammable solids are divided into three subdivisions that include highly flammable solids, solids that are likely to spontaneously and substances that, if they come into contact with water, emit flammable gases.

 An oxidizer is a chemical that readily yields oxygen in reactions, thereby causing or enhancing combustion.
 This class is divided into two subdivisions and covers agents that react with oxygen and organic pesticides.